 Other cases may be determined and announced later.
-Representatives are strongly encouraged to contact AMUN if their delegation wishes to bring a case before the Court; these cases should be submitted before 1 October.
 Background papers on the cases listed above are provided in the Issues at AMUN Handbook.

-AMUN's ICJ is an all-student-run simulation, in that students serve both as Justices and as Advocates.
+Students serve as both Justices and Advocates at AMUN.
 While Justices adjudicate the dispute, the Advocates present the arguments for the parties to the dispute.
 Advocates can also represent other interested groups who seek to submit an amicus curiae memorial.